experimental-software/javascript-vanillajs-template/README.md

 # JavaScript VanillaJS Template

-> starting points for experiments with plain JavaScript and CSS
+> starting point for experiments with plain JavaScript and CSS

 ## Dependencies